google/knative-gcp/docs/examples/cloudbuildsource/README.md

    ```shell
    kubectl logs --selector app=event-display -c user-container --tail=200
    ```
-You maybe see multiple events since the `CloudBuildSource` fires a new event each time when your build's state changes.
+You may see multiple events since the `CloudBuildSource` fires a new event each time when your build's state changes.
 You should see log lines similar to:

 ```shell